Kitsch9/Kitsch9/README.md

-- 👋 Hi, I’m @Kitsch9
+- 👋 Hi, I’m Spoiled blueberry
 - 🌱 I’m currently learning R,python,C,maybe a little Matlab.
-- 💞️ I’m looking to collaborate on ...
+-  If you have any good study suggestions, please feel free to leave me a message.
 <!---
 Kitsch9/Kitsch9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.